How To Use Compressor Guitar Effects Pedals | Sustainer Pedals

 A Compression Pedal is closely related to a volume pedal.
 It tends to smooth out the signal going to an amplifier.
 A compressor effect pedal lessens the output signal when an input signal gets in the red or a little to loud.
 Especially helpful when recording guitar solos and a notes signal tends to get our of a normal range.

 Typically, some sustainer functions are built into compressor pedals.
 A Sustainer Pedal holds a note of music for a longer time.
-It lengthens or extends a note.
-To Use a Sustainer Pedal you would hold and depress the pedal when you want to hold or extend a note on the guitar.
+It lengthens or extends a note that you may play on your guitar for a period of time that you specify.
+To use a Sustainer Pedal you would hold and depress the pedal when you want to hold or extend a note on the guitar.
+It's a cool function when you are on stage and may need that extra push in a certain part of a song or guitar solo.

 |MXR Dyna Comp Effects Pedal||Jim Dunlop CSP202 Mxr Custom Comp||Boss CS-3 Compression Sustainer|